pawelNiziolek/another-to-do-list-in-JS/README.md

 It's only another to do app and my first repository in GitHub ;)

-I used JS, CS and HTML
+I used JS, CSS and HTML